mdenzel/self-healing_FreeRTOS/README.md

 **Remark: by default the buffer overflow was turned off.
 To turn it on, one has to supply the compilation flag `BUFFEROVERFLOW`.
 See also file `./Demo/Drivers/IO.c`.
-Note that there is no Makefile option to supply this flag directly to prevent accidentially compiling a vulnerable image.**
+Note that there is no Makefile option to supply this flag directly to prevent accidentally compiling a vulnerable image.**

 #### Background